March 14th, 2018 · 5 min read

 Don’t sell yourself short.

 These are the topics that will make sure you are not a junior developer.
 The course is focused on connecting the dots between all of these so that the next time you are in an interview, you can speak intelligently about current tactics for building projects, architecture, and setting up developer environments.
-It is the successor to my learn to code in 2020 course.
+It is the follow-up course to my complete web developer bootcamp.

 Check out Part 2 of this article where I go through each one of the above topics.

 Stop calling yourself a junior developer.
-Have a junior developer mindset where you are constantly looking to learn from others, but never settle for a junior developer role.
-Apply for roles for which you are under qualified not overqualified.
-Remember that if you never ask the answer will always be no.
+Have a junior developer mindset which means you are constantly looking to learn from others and improve, but never settle for a junior developer role.
+Apply for roles for which you are underqualified, not overqualified.
+Remember that if you never ask (or in this case, never apply to the intermediate role), the answer will always be no.

 Don’t overestimate the world and underestimate yourself.
 You are better than you think.